-For the purposes of this Plan, Brownfield land is also known as previously developed land, as defined in Annex 2 Glossary of the NPPF February 2019 and specifically excludes agricultural land and buildings, sports pitches and land in built-up areas, such as residential gardens.
+Brownfield land is defined in Annex 2 of the NPPF and specifically excludes agricultural land and buildings, sports pitches and land in builtup areas, such as residential gardens.

-For the purposes of this plan, brownfield land is defined under Previously Developed Land in Annex 2 of the NPPF February 2019.
+For the purposes of this plan, brownfield is previously developed land as defined in the annex of the NPPF.
 The policy H3 supports the reuse of land that enhances the local environment by using sometimes unsightly and neglected land, while protecting greenfield sites, which are of value to the community and contribute to the appearance and character of the village.

-Currently, there are several such sites in the village including the land occupied by the unused garages owned by the Orbit Housing Association, as well as previously used land (the "Old Play Area"), which was earmarked for development of affordable housing (see Figure 8).
-The disused play area is no longer of any value to the local community because it has been replaced with a better bigger facility at Bearley Park.
-Another brownfield site (Countrywide) is becoming available due to the insolvency of the owner organisation and several attempts to develop the Airmanship Hall site.
+Currently, there is one such site in the village: the land occupied by the unused garages owned by the Orbit Housing Association, which was previously earmarked for development of affordable housing (see Figure 8).
+Another brownfield site (Countrywide) is becoming available due to the insolvency of the owner organisation.